How to Buy a Motel with an SBA Loan

-You can get pre-qualified within a day, with no credit check required here.
+You can get pre-qualified within 36 hours, with no credit check required here.

 Have an Overnight Stay.
 Although you can learn a lot by reading online reviews, you should also visit the motel yourself and see what it is like to stay overnight.
 While you are there, you should note the staff and management in place, friendliness, service, comfort, cleanliness, and quality of furnishings.
 A lack of quality in certain areas can argue for a lower purchase price and can also provide you with areas for growth and improvement.

 Location, Location, Location.
-The location of a motel can have a huge impact on the future performance.
+The location of a gas station can have a huge impact on the future performance.
 Be sure to keep these ideas in mind: